JaKooLit/Hyprland-Dots/README.md

 - Keyboard shortcuts or customized Keybinds are broken! - Just copy over your previous Keybinds.conf from the hypr-backup in ~/.config/

 ### 🙋 QUESTIONS ?!?! ⁉️
+- Some quick Hints!
+Click the Hint!
+Waybar module (note only available in default layout).
+Can launched by Keybind SUPER H
-- Maybe answered already in Help File!
-SUPER H to launch it!
+- More question?
+Maybe answered already in Help File!
+SUPER SHIFT H to launch it!
 - If you still have, kindly join my discord for faster communication.
 See invite link below.
 If not, open an issue on github

 ### 🙏 Special request